-hapROH: Calling Runs of Homozygosity from low coverage ancient DNA
+hapROH: Calling runs of homozygosity from low coverage ancient DNA

-The program is designed to work out of the box for the data type most commonly used in ancient DNA, pseudo-haploid eigenstrat files.
-I maintain a Python software package, [hapROH], that can be installed via the Python package index (pip).
-A detailed description is available at the software page.
-In addition to the ROH calling program, a diverse set of functions to analyze and visualize the output are bundled with this package.
-Hands-on vignette notebooks walking you through the method and visualizations are available here.
-Feedback and requests for features are welcome!
+This software identifies the signposts of parental relatedness, so called long runs of homozygosity (ROH).
+It is designed to work out of the box for the data type most commonly used in ancient DNA, pseudo-haploid eigenstrat files.
+I maintain a Python software package, hapROH, that can be installed via the Python package index.
+The method is described in detail in a preprint.
+In addition to the inference machinery, there is a large number of visualizations of the findings.
+Vignette notebooks walking you through the method as well as the plotting are linked in the official documentation here.

-Inferring Dispersal from long Identity by Descent Tracts
+Inferring Dispersal from long identity by descent tracts